 The mission of Making Neuroscience Fun is to educate individuals on how to achieve good mental health by focusing on the role the brain plays in our Social, Physical, Emotional and Cognitive (SPEC) health.
 The program focuses on using scientific research as the foundation for developing information about mental health and relaying the information in an age-appropriate manner, which is free and accessible to all.

-Making Neuroscience Fun (MNF) is a series of age-appropriate modules aimed at fostering appreciation for science, developmental education, and the importance of the brain and the nervous system in everyday life.
-The MNF modules are designed around “stories” detailing specific aspects of the brain and nervous system and consists of presentations, demonstrations and activities that are educational, entertaining and exciting.
-The stories are told in easy to understand language and explain how mental health is dependent on the interactions between the brain and Social, Physical, Emotional and Cognitive (SPEC) health.
+The Brain Health: It’s SPECtacular program is a series of age-appropriate modules aimed at fostering appreciation for science, developmental education, and the importance of the brain and the nervous system in everyday life.
+The modules are designed around “stories” detailing specific aspects of the brain and nervous system and consists of presentations, demonstrations and activities that are educational, entertaining and exciting.
+The stories are told in easy to understand language and explain how brain health is dependent on the interactions between the brain and Social, Physical, Emotional and Cognitive (SPEC) health.

 - Anchored in science